GNOME/gnome-builder/doc/exploring.rst

 Preferences
 ===========

-The preferences perspective allows you to change various preferences for Builder and plugins.
+The preferences perspective allows you to change settings for Builder and its plugins.
-You can search for preferences using the keyword search in the top-left of the preferences perspective.
+You can search for preferences using the keyword search in the top left of the preferences perspective.

 .. image:: figures/preferences.png
    :align: center